 Advertisement - Suitability Assessment - Invitation to Tender

-For tendering opportunities above these thresholds, a range of EU procurement processes are available to the Authority.
-The most widely used processes are the Open and Restricted procedures.
+For tendering opportunities above these thresholds, a range of procurement procedures are available to the Authority, of which, the most widely used are the Open and Restricted procedures.

 Advertisement - Invitation to Tender